 It wouldn’t be a picnic or backyard celebration at my house without a twist on the traditional.
 Coleslaw is one of those recipes that I could never get behind because most of the time, it’s this strange limp cabbage base drowning in mayo dressing.
 This tahini cabbage slaw is my answer to that.
 Not only is it vegan but using tahini gives it a nice sesame spin.
 I also like to use the black sesame seeds for a bit of contrast but feel free to use whatever sesame seeds you have on hand or can find easily.
+Print

 An easy vegan coleslaw using tahini in place of the more traditional mayo.

-- 2 cups shredded savoy cabbage or green
+- 2 cups shredded savoy cabbage (or green)

 - 2 cups shredded red cabbage